gluucose/HMT/README.md

 # HMT

 This is the first push.
-The code is still under organization, so please stay tuned if you are interestd!
+The code is still under organization. stay tuned!